DKL59/DKL59/README.md

 ## About Me

-Data Analyst & Analytics Translator — turning technical findings into decisions people can act on.

-I'm a data analyst who starts with what a decision-maker needs to know, confirms the data can actually answer it, and finishes with a recommendation — not just a set of charts.
+I turn technical findings into decisions people can act on — starting with what a decision-maker needs to know, confirming the data can actually answer it, and finishing with a recommendation.

-Recent work has shown that a retailer's largest customer segment wasn't its most valuable one, and that a scholarship programme reliably drove enrolment while having no measurable effect on student progression — the kind of finding that changes where money goes.
+In recent projects I found that a retailer's largest customer segment wasn't its most valuable one, and that a scholarship programme reliably drove enrolment while having no measurable effect on student progression — the kind of finding that changes where money goes.

-That business-first instinct comes from a BSc and MSc in Strategy from Copenhagen Business School, sharpened by the LSE Data Analytics Career Accelerator and proven across client and case-study projects in Python, Tableau, Excel, SQL, and R.

 What I bring:

-A business-first approach that keeps the decision someone needs to make in view.
+- A decision-first approach that keeps the choice someone needs to make in view.
-Python and Excel to clean and prepare data, with working SQL knowledge for querying.
+- Python and Excel to clean and prepare data, with working SQL knowledge for querying.
-Statistical rigour — regression, hypothesis testing, and segmentation — to separate signal from noise.
+- Regression, hypothesis testing, and segmentation in Python and R to separate signal from noise.
-Interactive Tableau dashboards that make findings clear to stakeholders.
+- Interactive Tableau dashboards that make findings clear to stakeholders.
-Comfortable presenting findings and defending the reasoning behind them.
+- Comfortable presenting findings and defending the reasoning behind them.

-Open to remote Data Analyst and Business Intelligence work, helping organisations use data to shape future strategy rather than simply report on the past.
-Based in Nepal (UTC+5:45) and happy to work hours that overlap with teams in Asia, Australia, Africa, Europe, or North America.
+Most interested in work where data shapes future strategy rather than only reporting on the past.
+Happy to work hours that overlap with teams in Asia, Australia, Africa, Europe, or North America.

 ## 🧰 Core Skills
 ✅ Data Cleaning & Preparation